ANOTHER YEAR OF GROCERY SHOPPING FOR OUR FAMILY OF 3

 As you will see a few of the months we struggled but picked up the slack the following month.
 This is why we decided to increase our 2019 grocery budget because once we find we are on the brink of struggling we know it’s not enough.

 Both Mrs. CBB and I questioned when is the grocery budget not going to increase for our family and the truth is we don’t know.
-The only thing we can do is stick to the budget we have set, save as much as we can and reflect on our expenses.
+The only thing we can do is stick to the budget we have set, save as much as we can, and reflect on our expenses.

-It’s easy to get caught up in adding more money to any budget category especially if you have the extra money like we do but we don’t want to get stuck in that game.
+It’s easy to get caught up in adding more money to any budget category especially if you have the extra money as we do but we don’t want to get stuck in that game.

-There comes a time where you have to adjust what you buy, how much you buy and what you can do without.
+There comes a time where you have to adjust what you buy, how much you buy, and what you can do without.
 We started with a very low grocery budget for two and haven’t moved it much since 2012 so I think we are in a good position for now for a family of 3.

 I think 2019 will most certainly be a challenging year for us at the grocery store but we will have to see come December.
 We will be tracking our grocery expenses still in our monthly budget.
-That hasn’t changed once bit so I will have the figures from our grocery shops to report and review on.
+That hasn’t changed once a bit so I will have the figures from our grocery shops to report and review on.

 - Jan $323.04